-In 2024, we live in a world where Olivia and Sabrina are some of the biggest pop stars on the planet, and it all started with this juicy tale.
-While all three members of the love triangle have written multiple songs about the situation, Joshua’s Olivia and Sabrina tunes don’t exactly make the Billboard charts, the Grammy nominations, or any of your playlists.
+In 2024, we live in a world where Olivia and Sabrina are some of the biggest pop stars on the planet, and it all started with this thrilling tale.
+While all three members of the love triangle have written multiple songs about the situation, Joshua’s Olivia and Sabrina tunes haven’t made the Billboard charts (yet).
 So, we’re gonna stick to discussing Olivia and Sabrina’s for now.
 From a gifted pop analyst: Here is every song Olivia Rodrigo and Sabrina Carpenter have written about each other.
-This saga will never not be fascinating.

 All The Songs Olivia Rodrigo And Sabrina Carpenter Have Written About Each Other